ThanziaPatelRaheem/student-portal/README.md

-# Student Portal - Dockerized MERN Deployment Project
+# Student Portal - Dockerized MERN Application with AWS EC2 & GitHub Actions CI/CD

 Student Portal is a MERN-based student management system that allows admins to register, authenticate, and manage student records through a secure JWT-protected API.